Differential Expression and the Mouse Gut-Brain Axis

 Arranging dataset based on padj

-Maybe you also want to arrange the genes by whether the estimated differential expression is significant.
+Maybe you also want to arrange the genes by whether the estimated differential expression is statistically significant.
 Instead of log2FoldChange

 , you will want to look at padj